ma1co/Sony-PMCA-RE/README.md

 It is recommended to install the [*OpenMemories: Tweak*](https://github.com/ma1co/OpenMemories-Tweak) app.
 This app allows to tweak settings and to start *telnet* and *adb* servers to execute code on the system.

 Other apps are available.
-A list can be found [here](https://sony-pmca.appspot.com/apps).
+A list can be found [here](https://github.com/ma1co/OpenMemories-AppList).

-There are three ways to install apps:
+There are two ways to install apps:
-* **Browser plugin (deprecated)**: If you find a compatible browser, the official PMCA plugin can be used directly from your browser at [sony-pmca.appspot.com](https://sony-pmca.appspot.com/).
-This method is deprecated and it is recommended to use pmca-console or pmca-gui instead.
 * **pmca-gui**: In the *Install app* tab, select an app from the list and click *Install selected app*.
 * **pmca-console**: Run `pmca-console install -i` to interactively select an app to install.